Star Fox Zero: Sales

 The game was the highest-selling game on Amazon.com on April 19, 2016 based on its preorders, a position it held for two days.
 Days after its launch in Japan, both the standalone and Star Fox Guard Double Pack sold 8,135 and 17,114 units respectively, individually placing fifth and eighth for that sales week.
 Sales of both combined was 25,249 units, making it the fourth best-selling game that week overall.
 During the same time frame, it was also the sixth best-selling game in the United Kingdom, the third best-selling in France and the fifth in Australia.
 According to the NPD Group, which tracks physical sales data, Star Fox Zero was the fifth best-selling video game on any platform during the month of April.
 However, sales were not nearly as strong in Japan, as it became the single worst-selling game in the franchise in the country.
-It was a commercial failure overall, selling less than half a million copies.